© Crown copyright 2018

-Returns of EU and non-EU nationals, by type of return, year ending June 2015 to the year ending June 2018
+3.1 Returns of EU and non-EU nationals, by type of return, year ending March 2015 to year ending March 2018

 EU nationals may be returned for not exercising, or abusing, Treaty rights or for deportation on public policy grounds (such as criminality).